kumuluz/kumuluzee-samples/jax-rs/README.md

 ## Tutorial

-This tutorial will guide you through the key steps taken, to create similar sample on your own.
+This tutorial will guide you through the steps required to create a simple REST service using standard JAX-RS 2 API and pack it as a KumuluzEE microservice.
+We will develop a simple Customer REST service with the following resources:
+* GET http://localhost:8080/v1/customers - list of all customers
+* GET http://localhost:8080/v1/customers/{customerId} – details of customer with ID {customerId}
+* POST http://localhost:8080/v1/customers – add a customer
+* DELETE http://localhost:8080/v1/customers/{customerId} – delete customer with ID {customerId}
+We will follow these steps:
+* Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
+* Add Maven dependencies to KumuluzEE and include KumuluzEE components (Core, Servlet and JAX-RS)
+* Implement the service using standard JAX-RS 2
+* Build the microservice
+* Run it

 ### Add Maven dependencies